caowenhan/hhuthesis/README.md

 ### Features
 - `hhuthesis` can be used to produce dissertations in accordance with the typesetting requirements of Hohai University and corresponding national norms and industry standards.
-- `hhuthesis` can be used to complie bachelor's thesis, master's thesis, doctor's thesis.
+- `hhuthesis` can be used to complie doctor's thesis, master's thesis, (non-)full-time professional master's thesis ，bachelor‘s thesis.
 - `hhuthesis` is supported by XeLaTeX engines and only allows UTF-8 encoding.
 - `hhuthesis` automatically generate the National Library cover, Chinese Information cover, English information cover, thesis origanality statement & thesis publishing authorization, preface, Chinese abstract, English abstract and other necessary pages.